I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Experiments

 \subsection{Quantitative comparison}

-\textbf{Objective evaluation.} Following the protocols established by VBench \cite{huang2024vbench}, we evaluate I4VGen in terms of both video quality and video-text consistency.
-As detailed in Table \ref{tab:objective-evaluation}, I4VGen outperforms all other approaches in temporal quality (higher background and subject consistency, less flickering, and better smoothness), frame-wise quality (higher aesthetic and imaging quality), and video-text consistency (greater semantics, style, and overall consistency).
-Although counterparts occasionally produce videos with more dynamic motion, they are often linked to inappropriate or excessive movements, as evidenced by the unnatural motion of a rabbit portrait shown in Fig.~\ref{fig:qualitative_comparison}.
-I4VGen strikes a more effective balance between motion intensity and overall video quality, which is further verified in the user study.
+\textbf{Objective evaluation.} Following the protocols established by VBench, we evaluate \textsc{I4VGen} in terms of both video quality and video-text consistency.
+As detailed in Table \ref{tab:objective-evaluation}, \textsc{I4VGen} outperforms all other approaches in temporal quality (higher background and subject consistency, less flickering, and better smoothness), frame-wise quality (higher aesthetic and imaging quality), and video-text consistency (greater semantics, style, and overall consistency).
+Although counterparts occasionally produce videos with more dynamic motion, they are often linked to inappropriate or excessive movements. \textsc{I4VGen} strikes a more effective balance between motion intensity and overall video quality, which is further verified in the user study.

-\textbf{User study.} We conduct a subjective user study involving 10 volunteers with expertise in image and video processing.
-Participants are asked to select the most visually-appealing and semantically-faithful video from those generated by our proposed method and the state-of-the-art approaches, focusing on video quality, consistency with the text, and motion quality.
-Specifically, each participant has 15 questions.
-As shown in Table~\ref{tab:user-study}, I4VGen performs favorably against the other methods.
+\textbf{User study.} We conduct a subjective user study involving 20 volunteers with expertise in image and video processing, with each participant answering 15 questions.
+Specifically, participants are asked to select the video with the highest quality across three dimensions: video quality, video-condition consistency, and overall score.
+As shown in Table~\ref{tab:user-study}, our approach outperforms the other methods favorably.

 \textbf{Inference time.} We define the time cost of a single denoising iteration for a video in a video diffusion model as $c$.
-For AnimateDiff \cite{guo2023animatediff}, following the original inference setting in \cite{guo2023animatediff}, the time cost to generate a single 16-frame video is 25$c$.
-FreeInit requires 5 rounds of diffusion-denoising to generate a single video, taking a time of 5$\times$25$c$ = 125$c$.
-The time cost for I4VGen to generate a single video is: $<$ 25$c$ (for synthesizing 16 candidate images) + 0.6$\times$25$c$ (for NI-VSDS) + $\leq$ 25$c$ (for video regeneration) = $<$ 65$c$ ({\bf total cost}), making it more efficient compared to FreeInit.
-LaVie \cite{wang2023lavie} shares the same conclusion.
+For AnimateDiff \citep{guo2023animatediff}, following the original inference setting, the time cost to generate a single 16-frame video is $25c$.
+FreeInit requires 5 rounds of diffusion-denoising to generate a single video, taking a time of $5\times25c = 125c$.
+The time cost for \textsc{I4VGen} to generate a single video is: $< 25c$ (for synthesizing 16 candidate images) $+\ 0.6\times25c$ (for NI-VSDS) $+ \leq 25c$ (for video regeneration) $=\ < 65c$ ({\bf total cost}), making it more efficient compared to FreeInit.
+LaVie \citep{wang2023lavie} shares the same conclusion.

 We also provide the inference time for a single video in Table~\ref{tab:inference-time}, evaluated on a single NVIDIA V100 GPU (32 GB), where 50 videos are randomly generated to obtain an average inference time.
 Our method performs better than FreeInit.